 - Attach the dough hook and turn the mixer on to medium speed and mix until flour is incorporated.
 Increase the speed and allow the the hook to knead for two more minutes.

-- If the dough is a little too sticky, add additional flour as necessary – may be 2 – 3 tbsp flour at a time.
+- If the dough is a little too sticky, add additional flour as necessary - may be 2 - 3 tablespoon flour at a time.
 The dough should be soft and pull away from the edge of the mixing bowl.

 - Alternatively to knead by hand, add all the ingredients in a bowl and knead until soft.
 This can take up to 20 minutes.